sateffen/nodgine/docs/nodgine api.md

 Then you can use this instance to add middleware or controller to it, and bind the router to an http server.

+You can instanciate the nodgine with some options as well.
+This options are all optional, you don't need them to use the nodgine.

+As options parameter you have to pass an object, which can have two params: requestClass and responseClass.
+With this you can replace the nodgine internal request and response classes, so you can add your own logic to them.
+Here all options:

+    const options = {
+        requestClass: MyRequestConstructor, // The class constructor for the request
+        responseClass: MyResponseConstructor // The class constructor for the response };

+For details to the classes see faq.md .

 ## addMiddleware([applingRoute], middleware) -> Nodgine ##